SMH meaning in text

 Are they annoyed?
 Disappointed?
 Laughing?
 Judging me?
 Or just being dramatic?

-This article breaks down exactly what “SMH” means in text messages, the emotion behind it, alternative meanings, examples, usage rules, and how the meaning changes across platforms.
+This article breaks down exactly “SMH meaning in text”, the emotion behind it, alternative meanings, examples, usage rules, and how the meaning changes across platforms.

 Table of Contents